v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

   * Pandas dataset (:py:class:`~daetools.pyDAE.data_reporters.daePandasDataReporter`)
   * Quick matplotlib plots (:py:class:`~daetools.pyDAE.data_reporters.daePlotDataReporter`)
-  * Acts as a container and delegates all call to the contained data reporters; can contain one or more data reporters; useful to produce results in more than one format (:py:class:`~pyDataReporting.daeDelegateDataReporter`)
+  * A container that delegates all calls to the contained data reporters; can contain one or more data reporters; useful to produce results in more than one format (:py:class:`~pyDataReporting.daeDelegateDataReporter`)